WUFT (TV): History

 WUFT first signed on the air with instructional programming on November 10, 1958, becoming the third educational television station in Florida.

 The station was a major beneficiary of a quirk in the FCC's plan for allocating stations.
 In the early days of broadcast television, there were 12 VHF channels available and 69 UHF channels (later reduced to 55 in 1983).
 The VHF bands were more desirable because they carried longer distances.
 Since there were only 12 VHF channels available, there were limitations as to how closely the stations could be spaced.

 After the FCC's Sixth Report and Order ended the license freeze and opened the UHF band in 1952, it devised a plan for allocating VHF licenses.
 Under this plan, almost all of the country would be able to receive two commercial VHF channels plus one non-commercial channel.
 Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
 Other areas would be designated as "UHF islands" since they were too close to larger cities for VHF service.
 The "2" networks became CBS and NBC, "+1" represented non-commercial educational stations, and "1/2" became ABC (which was the weakest network usually winding up with the UHF allocation where no VHF was available).

-However, what would become of the Gainesville market is sandwiched between Jacksonville (channels 4, 7, and 12) to the northeast, Tallahassee (channels 6 and 11) to the northwest, and Orlando (channels 2, 6, and 9) and Tampa Bay (channels 3, 8, 10, and 13) to the south.
+However, what would become the Gainesville market is sandwiched between Jacksonville (channels 4, 7, and 12) to the northeast, Tallahassee (channels 6 and 11) to the northwest, and Orlando (channels 2, 6, and 9) and Tampa Bay (channels 3, 8, 10, and 13) to the south.
 This created a large "doughnut" in north-central Florida where there could only be one VHF license.
-WUFT was fortunate enough to gain that license, and as a result, Gainesville became unique in that a public television station was the market's oldest television station (Gainesville's first commercial television station, WCJB-TV, did not sign on until 1971).
+WUFT was fortunate enough to gain that license, and as a result, Gainesville became one of the smallest markets with an educational While this move assured north-central Florida would receive educational television (and later PBS), it also meant that the area would have a long wait for commercial television.
+The VHF channel was already allocated to UF, and UHF was not seen as viable at the time.
+Gainesville's first commercial television station, WCJB-TV, would not sign on until 1971.

 WUFT rebranded in August 2010, calling itself "Florida's 5"; this rebranding lasted until late November 2019, when the station began identifying by its callsign again, in alignment with PBS' 50th-anniversary logo redesign.

+2025 transmitter outage

+On September 25, 2025, WUFT and its subchannels were knocked off the air by a lightning strike that damaged the station's transmitter.
+The new transmitter was installed a month later, and the channels were restored over-the-air on October 20.